 Repeat the stretch and folds for all four sides.

-Turn the over placing the seam at the bottom of the bowl.
+Turn the dough over, placing the seam at the bottom of the bowl.

-If you want to build tension in the dough for maximum strength coil fold's are fantastic solutions.
-They are also make working with wet dough much easier.
-It's quite hard to explain in words so check out the video below for clarity!
+If you want to build tension in the dough for maximum strength, a coil fold is a great solution.
+They also make working with wet dough much easier.
+The method is quite hard to explain in words so check out the video below for clarity!

-Turn the dough out onto the worktop and stretch into a rectangle.
+Turn the dough out onto the worktop and stretch it into a rectangle.

 Using the opposite side of the dough, repeat the fold.

-Pull the bottom of the dough and fold into the centre.
+Pull the bottom of the dough and fold it into the centre.

 Fold over the top to cover the dough.

-Pick up the dough and return to the bowl.
-You're done and the dough can continue its bulk fermentation!
+Pick up the dough and return it to the bowl and, you’re done!
+The dough can continue its bulk fermentation!

 This is a pretty revolutionary method used to make sourdough bread.
-It is a no knead method that has been quickly adopted by home bakers across the world.
-The Tartine method doesn’t knead the dough, instead, it uses several stretch and folds over a short period to in effect do the kneading.
+It is a no-knead method that home bakers have quickly adopted across the world.
+The Tartine method doesn’t knead the dough.
+Instead, it uses several stretches and folds over a short period to do the gluten development.